Van Cortlandtville Historical Society

 The Van Cortlandtville Historical Society was founded in 1921 and has been headquartered in

 The Little Red Schoolhouse since 1972.
+We are 100 years old this year!

 The Society began conducting its Early School Days program at the Schoolhouse in 1975.
 This program enables local fourth-graders to experience a morning or afternoon of classroom life in the 1840s.
 Costumed historians join the students' regular teachers in conducting classes, including a spelling bee.